jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (m) section EX 21E(2)﻿(c) required that the CFC hold a voting interest of more than 50% in each of the other companies in the test group:
   (n) section EX 21E(2)﻿(d) were omitted:
   (o) section EX 21E(4)﻿(c) were omitted:
-  (p) the references in section EX 21E(7)﻿(f) and (g) to NZIAS 39 were to whichever is appropriate of NZIAS 39, an equivalent IFRSE, and an equivalent standard or principle included in United States generally accepted accounting principles:
+  (p) the references in section EX 21E(7)﻿(f) and (g) to IFRS 9 were to whichever is appropriate of IFRS 9, an equivalent IFRSE, and an equivalent standard or principle included in United States generally accepted accounting principles:
   (q) section EX 21E(9)﻿(a) required that an amount in the category be a dividend that is—
     (i) not included in the attributable CFC amount for the accounting period under section EX 20B(3)﻿(a) to (c); and (ii) paid by a company other than 1 from which the person does not have additional FIF income or loss under subsection (6) because of the application of subsection (7B)﻿(b):
-  (r) the references in section EX 21E(10)﻿(c) and (d) to NZIAS 39 were to whichever is appropriate of NZIAS 39, an equivalent IFRSE, and an equivalent standard or principle included in United States generally accepted accounting principles:
+  (r) the references in section EX 21E(10)﻿(c) and (d) to IFRS 9 were to whichever is appropriate of IFRS 9, an equivalent IFRSE, and an equivalent standard or principle included in United States generally accepted accounting principles:
-  (s) the references in section EX 21E(12)﻿(d) to NZIAS 39 were to whichever is appropriate of NZIAS 39, an equivalent IFRSE, and an equivalent standard or principle included in United States generally accepted accounting principles:
+  (s) the references in section EX 21E(12)﻿(d) to IFRS 9 were to whichever is appropriate of IFRS 9, an equivalent IFRSE, and an equivalent standard or principle included in United States generally accepted accounting principles:
   (t) the reference in section EX 21E(12)﻿(g) to NZIAS 32 were a reference to whichever is appropriate of NZIAS 32, an equivalent IFRSE, and an equivalent standard or principle included in United States generally accepted accounting principles.
 Requirements for foreign company making payments to FIF (4C) A foreign company making payments to a FIF meets the requirements of this subsection if—